SaladTechnologies/netdata/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/manage-notification-methods.md

 | Delete                                          |             X              |            X             |
 | Add multiple configurations for the same method |                            |            X             |

-> **Notes**
->
+Notes:
-> - For Netdata provided ones, you can't delete the existing notification method configuration.
+* For Netadata provided ones you can't delete the existing notification method configuration.
-> - Enable, Edit, and Add actions over specific notification methods will only be allowed if your plan has access to those ([service classification](/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md#service-classification)).
+* Enable, Edit and Add actions over specific notification methods will only be allowed if your plan has access to those ([service classification](/docs/alerts-and-notifications/notifications/centralized-cloud-notifications/centralized-cloud-notifications-reference.md#service-classification))

 ### Steps